-- Protect the community by providing for the secure, safe and healthful housing of prisoners admitted to the ADC
+- To provide for the secure, safe, and healthful housing of prisoners admitted to the Detention Center

-- Ensure the safety of the ADC staff
+- To ensure the safety of the Detention Center staff

 The Prince William - Manassas Regional Adult Detention Center is located approximately 35 miles southwest of Washington, DC.
 The Regional Adult Detention Center serves Prince William County, including the towns of Occoquan, Quantico, Triangle, Dumfries, and Haymarket.
 The jail also serves the independent cities of Manassas, and Manassas Park.